fieldtrip/website/development/module/forward.md

 ## Definition of the high-level function-calls (user interface)

 Normally, end-users of the FieldTrip toolbox would use the functions in the main FieldTrip directory and not be calling the functions that are part of the forward module directly .
-The high-level FieldTrip functions characterize themself by having a cfg argument as the first input, doing data handling, conversions of objects and try to support backward-compatibility with older end-user analysis scripts.
+The high-level FieldTrip functions characterize themselves by having a cfg argument as the first input, doing data handling, conversions of objects and try to support backward-compatibility with older end-user analysis scripts.

 Some high-level functions that are of relevance for forward modeling are